wrbbz/wrbbz.github.io/markdown/resume.md

 * nspawn as tool for containerizing some services
 * CMake project cross-platform build
 * Pulumi for managing clouds (DO and AWS)
+* Pulumi instead of Helm Chart
 * Packer for creating machine images
+* Pacur for creating packages for ubuntu distribution

 **[Scientific Laboratory "Program Verification and Analysis"](https://research.jetbrains.org/ru/groups/pvalab) [Jan 2017 - Jun 2018]**